Keyword Research Secrets to Increase Your Online Visibility

 Pay attention to the latest trends (pro tip: visit trends.google.com frequently), spend time browsing industry forums, and engage with the community to find out about the latest points of interest.
 By doing this, you will understand your prospective customer’s behavior better.
 Knowing about their latest problems and difficulties, you will be able to find in-demand, fresh keywords to work with.

-In the case of a marketing business, you might find that people search for ‘CRO’ much more than they used to.
-Now you can type ‘CRO’ into your keyword planner tool and enjoy your newest low-competition keywords.
+In the case of a crypto project or web3 business, you might find that people search for ‘crypto marketing’ much more than they used to.
+Now you can type ‘crypto marketing’ into your keyword planner tool and browse through several long-tail and/or low-competition variables.

 I also recommend talking to your existing clients, asking about the problems they face or the latest trends they are excited about.
 Most of the time they point out something that you haven’t thought of, so do not think about this as a waste of time.